-Outcome Coverage Teaching Level 1.
-An ability to identify, formulate, and solve engineering problems by applying principles of engineering, science, and mathematics.
-Low Emphasized 2.
-An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.
-High Emphasized 3.
-An ability to communicate effectively with a range of audiences.
+Outcome Coverage Teaching Level An ability to identify, formulate, and solve engineering problems by applying principles of engineering, science, and mathematics.
+Low Emphasized An ability to apply both analysis and synthesis in the engineering design process, resulting in designs that meet desired needs.
+High Emphasized

+3. An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions.
 High Emphasized 4.
+An ability to communicate effectively with a range of audiences High Emphasized 5.
 An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.
-High Emphasized 5.
-An ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives.
 High Emphasized 6.
-An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgement to draw conclusions.
-Medium Emphasized 7.
-An ability to acquire and apply new knowledge as needed, using appropriate learning strategies.
-Medium Emphasized
+An ability to recognize the ongoing need for additional knowledge and locate, evaluate, integrate, and apply this knowledge appropriately.
+Med Emphasized 7.
+An ability to function effectively on teams that establish goals, plan tasks, meet deadlines, and analyze risk and uncertainty Medium Emphasized

-^{} Coverage is given as high, medium, or low.
+^{}Coverage is given as high, medium, or low.
 Teaching Level corresponds to the sequential fit in the curriculum and is given as introduced, reinforced, or emphasized.